We translate experience into language and mistaken the language as the actual experience.

 You give your experiences “life” with every single word you speak.
 As such, things don’t really have any meaning if you don’t take the time to give them a label.

 You might for instance label something as being “disgusting” or “delightful”.
 Each label provides a different interpretation of your experience, and each label consequently gives you a very specific kind of feeling.
-You will therefore feel good or bad dependent upon the label you give to something.
+You will, therefore, feel good or bad depending upon the label you give to something.
 In other words, how you feel at any moment in time is heavily influenced by the words you use to describe your experiences.

 Your words are therefore very much assumptions that distort your experience of reality.
-These assumptions are used to make sense of what’s real or isn’t real; what’s true or isn’t true; or what’s painful or pleasurable.
+These assumptions are used to make sense of what’s real or ain’t real, what’s true or isn’t true, or what’s painful or pleasurable.
 The key understanding here is that these assumptions are yours and yours alone.

-Your words are in a ways biased interpretations you make about people, events and your environment.
+Your words are in ways biased interpretations you make about people, events, and your environment.
 These interpretations are based on your beliefs, values, self-concept, meta-programs, human needs, psychological rules, thoughts, perspectives, and much more.
-They are therefore in essence nothing more than psychological anchors we use to induce specific kinds of emotional states.
+They are, therefore, in essence, nothing more than psychological anchors we use to induce specific kinds of emotional states.

 The Evolution of Your Language Patterns

 Over the course of your life, you have had your ups and downs.
 You’ve experienced painful moments, and you’ve also experienced numerous pleasurable moments.
 At one time or another, you experienced each of these moments for the very first time.
 And it’s during that “first time” that you made certain assumptions and generalizations about that experience that formed the foundations of your beliefs about “that experience”.